external-secrets/kubernetes-external-secrets/keps/20200901-standard-crd.md

 1. A user creates a Store with a certain `spec.controller`
 2. A controller picks up the `ExternalSecret` if it matches the `controller` field
 3. The controller fetches the secret from the provider and stores it as kind=Secret in the same namespace as ES

+## Backlog

+We have a bunch of features which are not relevant for the MVP implementation.
+We keep the features here in this backlog.
+Order is not specific:

+1. Secret injection with a mutating Webhook [#81](https://github.com/godaddy/kubernetes-external-secrets/issues/81)